 Congratulations to Marcy Quiason.
 Marcy has been awarded the Doctoral Student Research Fund from The Office of Graduate Studies.

 Congratulations to Mariah Crystal.
-Mariah has received the Foreign Language and Area Studies fellowship for both this summer and the 2017-18 academic year to study Swahili language as well as African and African-American Studies.
+Mariah has received the Foreign Language and Area Studies fellowship for summer 2017 and the 2017-18 academic year to study Kiswahili language as well as African and African-American Studies.

 Congratulations to Ashley Mog.
 On April 10th, 2017, Ashley successfully completed the Ph.D.
 Final Exam with Honors.
 The title of Ashley's dissertation is "Discomforting Power: Bodies in Public."
 Ashley's committee chair is Dr. Sherrie Tucker.

 Congratulations to WGSS Ph.D. student An Sasala.
 An has been selected as the recipient of the first every Emily Taylor Center--Gender Equity in Action Award, which recognizes an undergraduate or graduate student of any gender who has made significant contributions to gender equity on the KU campus.